 Blooming branches, longer days, warmer temps – these are all signs it’s time to get outside and enjoy the wilds around us.
 There aren’t many places where this is easier to do than the Roaring Fork Valley.
-Whether you’re ready to shed winter’s cabin fever or re-engage with some post-COVID normalcy and fun, one thing’s for sure: it’s time for a microadventure!
+When you’re ready to shed winter’s cabin fever, it’s time for a microadventure!

 What is a Microadventure?